-Fragrance oils are the biggest cost to making candles.
-Adding to much or too little can make the difference between a good and bad candle.
+Fragrance oils are the biggest cost of making candles.
+Adding too much or too little can make the difference between a good and a bad candle.
 Learn to make candles without expensive mistakes.
 I call this candle math.

 The amount of fragrance oil added to candle wax is based on the type of wax.
 A softer wax like GB 464 soy can hold about an 8-10% load.
 A parasoy (70/30 mix of paraffin with soy) blend can hold about a 5-7% load.
 A harder wax like paraffin can hold about a 4-6% load.
 And a gel wax holds about a 4-6% load.
 The load is the amount of fragrance that can chemically bond with the wax while at the maximum temperature without evaporation.

 Candle making recipes are based on weight.
 You need a scale to weigh the wax and the fragrance oil.
 Calculating how much liquid wax fits into your containers and how much fragrance oil for each candle is tricky.
 Make it a good practice to keep notes and write everything down.
 Create recipes for your candles.

 The denser a fragrance oil the less the wax will hold.